 An accurate, comprehensive SWOT analysis is a very beneficial tool which allows you to consider internal and external factors that affect or could affect your business.
-Get it right and you'll have gone a long way towards collecting information which will help you to develop a well-informed business-management and development strategy
+Get it right and you'll have gone a long way towards collecting information which will help you develop a well-informed business management and development strategy

 Your business and marketing plans should contain SWOT analyses.
 This indicates that you have a good awareness of your business and its market position.
 Performing a SWOT analysis on your key competitors can also be very beneficial.

 The term SWOT is an acronym formed from the words Strengths, Weaknesses, Opportunities and Threats.
-Strengths and weaknesses are internal characteristics of your business; opportunities and threats are external factors.
+Strengths and weaknesses are internal characteristics of your business, while opportunities and threats are external factors.

 Be honest and thorough when making your SWOT analysis.